luismontealegre/slate/source/index.html.md

 ### HTTP Request

+`GET /v1/offer/buy?amount`
-`GET /v1/offer/buy?quantity`
+`GET /v1/offer/buy?maxspend`

 ### Query Parameters

 Parameter | Default | Description
 --------- | ------- | -----------
-quantity||The amount of crypto assets you will be trading
+amount||The amount of crypto assets you will be trading maxspend||The amount of usd you will be trading

 ## Get Orderbook